whatupmiked/vim-marc/README.md

 add set smc=0 to your vimrc file.
 Warning: this may add redraw delay.
 Alternatively set it to a large value of your choice (e.g. 10000).
 For more details on smc type :help smc.

+## Contribution
+Pull requests welcome!
+Please feel free to rate the plugin on [vim.org](https://www.vim.org/scripts/script.php?script_id=5809) if you like it!